 A North Carolina-based organization, Priorities ABA was opened in 2001 by Apple and Russell Boyce.
 Apple’s background includes first-hand experience in direct ABA instruction, generalization and naturalization of skills, community involvement, school inclusion, and evaluations.
 She is a board certified behavior analyst (BCBA), a North Carolina licensed psychological associate (LPA) with Health Provider Status (HSP-PA), and a licensed behavior analyst (LBA) in Virginia.

-With offices in Greenville, New Bern, Jacksonville, Fayetteville, Raleigh, and Charlotte, North Carolina, we work with military families stationed at Cherry Point, Camp Lejeune, New River Air Station, Fort Bragg, and other areas.
+With services in New Bern, Jacksonville, Fayetteville, Raleigh, and Charlotte, North Carolina, we work with military families stationed at Cherry Point, Camp Lejeune, New River Air Station, Fort Bragg, and other areas.
 Priorities ABA is part of LEARN Behavioral, a national organization dedicated to nurturing potential in children and young adults with autism—and supporting families from day one.
 We consider you, as parents and caregivers, your child’s first and most important teacher, and we partner with you to create an environment in which you and your child can thrive.

 The LEARN Advantage

 Local Services, National Resources

 Our team at Priorities ABA delivers services across North Carolina, but we’re also part of LEARN Behavioral, a national organization that specializes in using contemporary applied behavior analysis (ABA) to deliver treatment tailored exclusively to the needs of every child with autism in our care.

 As part of LEARN, Priorities ABA offers your child and family the convenience and familiarity of local services, with the advantages of a progressive and collaborative national organization at the forefront of autism treatment.